pachyderm/python-pachyderm/contributing.md

 ### Style

-We follow PEP-8, with slightly loosened max line lengths.
+We use `Black` as our Python code formatter, which means we follow the code style enforced by `Black`.
 You can check that your code changes match the expected style by running `make lint` locally.
 The linter will also run in CI and fail if there are any stylistic discrepancies.

 ### Rebuilding protobuf code